 Know Your Applications

 Forensics products such as Application Insights or TeamWorkr Analytics can often be a good way to get an initial assessment of your applications.
 But be careful, there are often a lot of traps in relying on this type of analysis.
 I have already mentioned the dangers of assuming an application is not being used based upon usage data alone.
-When it comes to getting down to the details of the code itself Forensics can be even more dangerous.
-I would estimate that at least 90% of all Notes applications start by making a copy of an existing application.
+When it comes to getting down to the details of the code itself forensics can be even more dangerous.
+I would estimate that at least 90% of all Notes applications start from a copy of another application.
 I would also estimate that as many as 90% of these don’t have the code cleaned up to remove all the copied elements and code that weren’t used from the original database.
 As a result you will often get statistics that suggest many of your applications are very similar when they are not.
-You will also get an exaggerated level of code that is simply not used.
-That’s even before we get to the scenarios in which applications over time retire functionality that is no longer used but remain in the code base.
+You will also get an exaggerated level of the code involved as most is simply never used.
+That’s even before we get to the scenarios in which applications over time retire functionality that still remains in the code base.